Camp Ashraf: Forcible eviction of residents

-2009 attack by Iraqi Forces
+2009 attack by Iraqi forces

 In late July 2009 conflict erupted when Iraqi forces attempted to enter camp Ashraf to establish a police station without the consent of the MEK.
 Accounts of the conflict differ.
 Some sources say Iraqi forces used violence, including gunfire, water cannons, and batons, killing eleven people and injuring about 400; two others later died from their wounds.
-Videos taken by Ashraf residents show these scenes.
-Iraqi authorities denied using violent methods but said unarmed residents used stones, knives, and sharp tools to protect themselves and to fight security forces that tried to enter the camp.
+Videos by Ashraf residents purportedly show these scenes.
+Iraqi authorities denied using violent methods but said residents used stones, knives, and sharp tools to fight security forces that tried to enter the camp.
 Journalists were excluded from the area.

 Video footage surfaced purportedly showing Iraqi forces trying to repeatedly run down residents with vehicles.

 In September 2009, in accordance with their mandate, the United Nations Assistance Mission for Iraq (UNAMI), led by Ad Melkert, Special Representative of the UN Secretary-General, started attempts for mediation between the residents and premier minister Al-Maliki's office.
 Additionally, as reported by UNAMI issue leader Tahar Boumedra, Chief of the Human Rights Office, it ensured regular visits to the camp for monitoring human rights and as a deterrent against violence.
 In October 2009, in the frame of UNAMI's mediation, the Government of Iraq announced they would close Camp Ashraf, while the residents responded that neither remaining in Iraq nor returning to Iran were safe options for them; they said to be prepared to move to safe third countries as soon as this become possible and asked for the necessary time for exploring this perspective.

-On December 10, 2009 the Iraqi government announced plans to move the MEK from Camp Ashraf to a former detention center, Neqrat al-Salman, about 200 miles (120 kilometers) west of Basra.
+On December 10, 2009, the Iraqi government announced plans to move the MEK from Camp Ashraf to a former detention center, Neqrat al-Salman, about 200 miles (120 kilometers) west of Basra.
 In response, the MEK refused to comply with the decision.
 On December 15, 2009, Iraqi government sent a group of its security forces into the camp to urge the residents of the camp to leave the camp.
 They used loudspeakers and distributed pamphlets calling the residents to join them and leave Ashraf.
 However, no resident accepted to leave.
 Media reporters were present on the scene.

 The UN issued a statement "exiled camp residents must not be deported".
 UNAMI, led by the UN envoy Ad Melkert disputed Nouri al-Maliki's claim, saying that UN would not embrace the government's efforts to deport Ashraf residents by the end of 2011.
-Instead, as brought forward by the UNAMI issue leader Tahar Boumedra, all parties should be engaged: the Iraqi government for building civilian camp management capacities in line with international humanitarian standards, the PMOI for achieving a more realistic understanding of their reality, and the international diplomatic community.
+Instead, as brought forward by the UNAMI issue leader Tahar Boumedra, all parties should be engaged: the Iraqi government for building civilian camp management capacities in line with international humanitarian standards, the MEK for achieving a more realistic understanding of their reality, and the international diplomatic community.